The Boldman House Museum

 Born in 1908, Gladys M. Boldman was four years old when her family moved to the Dayton house.
 She graduated from Dayton High School

-in 1926 1/2, and then attended business college in Walla Walla.
+—class of 1926 1/2—and then attended business college in Walla Walla.
 Miss Boldman became a career woman, starting as a secretary at the Marcus Whitman Hotel in 1930.
-She later worked as a secretary/bookkeeper at the New Governor Hotel and the Olympian Hotel in Olympia, and the Boise Hotel in Idaho.
-Of the four Boldman daughters, Gladys was the only one to leave home.
-By the 1940s Mr. and Mrs. Boldman along with older sister, Marie, were ailing and Gladys came home in 1946 to help her sister, Goldie, care for them.
+She later worked as a secretary and bookkeeper at the New Governor Hotel and the Olympian Hotel in Olympia and the Boise Hotel in Idaho.
+Of the four Boldman daughters, Gladys was the only one to leave home and pursue her own career.
+By the 1940s, Mr. and Mrs. Boldman, along with their second oldest daughter, Marie, were ailing.
+Thus, Gladys came home upon her mother’s death in 1944 to help her sister, Goldie, care for their father and older sister.

-Although Goldie and Gladys were quiet and reserved, they were active in Pythian Sisters and did seasonal work at the Dayton Green Giant cannery.
-Both were proud of their pioneer heritage and community roots, and enjoyed traveling.
+Although Goldie and Gladys were quiet and reserved, they were active in the Pythian Sisters society and did seasonal work at the Dayton Green Giant cannery.
+Both were proud of their pioneer heritage and community roots and enjoyed traveling.
 Gladys particularly liked Switzerland.

 Miss Boldman lived in the family home until just before her death at 91 years old.
 Besides the bequest to the Dayton Historical Depot Society, her will also bequeathed funds for the care and preservation of the Pioneer Cemetery just outside of Dayton.
 Miss Boldman, together with her family, is buried there.